waku-org/specs/standards/application/inbox.md

  - Mutual Authentication: All participants are confident of who the participants are
  - Forward Secrecy: A compromise in the future does not allow previous messages to be decrypted by a third party.

+### Message Routing

+This protocol assumes that a delivery service is used to transport messages as described by [CHAT-FRAMEWORK](https://github.com/waku-org/specs/blob/jazzz/chat_framework/standards/application/chat-framework.md#delivery-service)

+`Senders` must know in advance the `delivery_address` which a client is subscribed to.
+How this occurs is out-of-scope of this specification.

 ### Message Flow

 - Recipient subscribes to a `delivery_address`.